Fabio Ceccarelli

 Fabio Ceccarelli (born 7 February 1983) is an Italian footballer who plays for Lega Pro Seconda Divisione club Aprilia.

 Biography

-Born in Rome, Lazio, Ceccarelli started his senior career at Serie D teams before signed by Serie C2 club Gela Calcio.
+Born in Rome, Lazio, Ceccarelli started his senior career at Serie D teams before signing with Serie C2 club Gela Calcio.
 In June 2007 he was signed by Serie B team Treviso on free transfer.
 However, he was loaned to Lega Pro teams Rovigo, Martina and Monopoli before Treviso bankrupted in 2009.
-He was signed by Serie A club Chievo on free transfer but immediately farmed to Cosenza in co-ownership deal on 6 July, for a peppercorn fee of €1,000.
+He was signed by Serie A club Chievo on a free transfer but immediately farmed to Cosenza in co-ownership deal on 6 July, for a peppercorn fee of €1,000.
 "Team-mate" Daniele Piro also joined the same club in the same window.
 On 1 February 2010 he left for Foggia, and Piro also left the club.

 On 25 June 2010 Cosenza acquired him outright for free.
 On 25 August 2010 he was loaned to Seconda Divisione club Brindisi.

-In summer 2011 he was signed by Aprilia on free transfer.
+In summer 2011, he was signed by Aprilia on a free transfer.